YashaPushak/GPS/README.md

 GPS arguments fully instantiated.
 The worker will connect to the specified database to determine the location of these files, and then it will begin to query the database for target algorithm runs to perform.
 At this time, the original process will begin running the GPS master process.
+(Note, you can also start the worker process before the master process if you choose.)

 The entire process should take less than 5 minutes to run (often 1-3 on our machines).
 See examples/artificial-algorithm/readme.txt for more details on the scenario and the expected output from GPS.
+While running, GPS will print information to the console on the current status of its run, including any time it updates the value of a parameter in the incumbent configuration.
+When it is done, you should see output similar to the following printed to the console from the master process:

+    [INFO]:2020-07-02 11:40:34,070: Reason for stopping: run budget exhausted
+    [INFO]:2020-07-02 11:40:34,070: Used: 10289.0807883 CPU Seconds on target algorithm runs
+    [INFO]:2020-07-02 11:40:34,071: Used: 67.2261619568 Wall Clock Seconds (total)
+    [INFO]:2020-07-02 11:40:34,071: Used: 400 target algorithm runs.
+    [INFO]:2020-07-02 11:40:34,071: Final Incumbent:  -heuristic 'a' -x0 '5' -x1 '0.999546896146'

+However, since GPS is a randomized algorithm the exact output will vary.

+The worker process

+### Using a Scenario file

+    python2 run_gps_master.py --experiment-dir examples/artificial-algorithm/ --scenario-file scenario.txt --redis-dbid 0

 ## Target Algorithm Wrapper